Influence of Trotterization error on single-particle tunneling: Discussion

 the difference between the exact and approximate evolution operators can be expected to attain order of unity, implying a noticeable divergence of the simulation from the target.
 However, this statement is strongly dependent on the physical observable in question and the required precision.
-As an example, consider the expectation value of the number of particles in the left well $\mathcal{N}_{\text{left}}=2\sum_{i=1}^{L/2}S_{i}$ for the double-well experiment described in \subsecref{Single-particle-tunneling-problem} and measurement precision $\epsilon\le1$ that is still larger than the total probability defect, Eq~(\ref{eq:probability-defect-estimation}).
-Each pair of resonant states in left and right well is then characterized by its respective effective Hamiltonian~(\ref{eq:resonant-subspace_Hamiltonian}) in the basis of states localized in left and right well.
+As an example, consider the expectation value of the number of particles in the left well $\mathcal{N}_{\text{left}}=2\sum_{i=1}^{L/2}S_{i}^{z}+L$ for the double-well experiment described in \subsecref{Single-particle-tunneling-problem} and a measurement precision $\epsilon\le1$ that is still larger than the total probability defect, Eq~(\ref{eq:probability-defect-estimation}).
+Each pair of resonant states in the two wells is then characterized by its respective effective Hamiltonian~(\ref{eq:resonant-subspace_Hamiltonian}).
 The initial state is prepared as one of the exact left states $\left|\psi_{N,\text{left}}\right\rangle $.
 In the simulation by means of Suzuki-Trotter algorithm, the time dynamics of the expectation value $\left\langle \mathcal{N}_{\text{left}}\right\rangle $ is approximately described as